openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 Other chaos expansions for independent variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+While the polynomial chaos expansion is a classical method, the functions
+in the basis do not necessarily have to be polynomials: provided the functions
+are orthogonal with respect to the measure :math:`\mu_{\vect{Z}}`, most of
+the theory still holds.
 The library enables one to use the Haar wavelet functions or the Fourier series
 as orthonormal basis with respect to each margin :math:`\mu_i`.
 The Haar wavelets basis is orthonormal with respect to the the :math:`\cU(0,1)` measure (see